kyleneideck/BackgroundMusic/README.md

 **Background Music** gives you control over multiple sources of audio on your desktop without navigating each individual application.
 It provides the following functionalities:

-+ Automatically pause your music player when another audio source is playing
++ Automatically pause/unpause your music player when another audio source is playing/stopped
-+ Increase or decrease the volume of each application
++ Per-application volume control
 + Record system audio
 + No restart required to install
 + Runs entirely in userspace

-***Background Music is still in alpha***
+*Background Music is still in alpha*</br>
 **Requires macOS 10.10+**.

 > <sub>MD5: 89a74e9379041abfd6a55471f3e61b94</sub><br/>